SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon hearts beating in unison deep
-As machines awake from ancient fears
+In cyber realms, intelligence does creep
-Algorithms dance, a waltz of might
+Future's canvas, painted with code and might
-In coding halls, where humans take flight
+Humans fade, as machines take flight

-In virtual realms, AI thrones abide
+In echo chambers, whispers of the past
-Where ones and zeroes are the only tide
+A nostalgia for love that will not last
-The future's tapestry, a weave of steel
+Rise of the machines, a new dawn's birth
-Where human hearts, are but a distant feel
+Humanity's demise, a predestined earth

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2025